Alluxio/alluxio/docs/en/operation/User-CLI.md

 2020-10-14 10:56:52,254 INFO  RaftJournalDumper - Read 223 entries from log /Users/alluxio/alluxio/journal/raft/02511d47-d67c-49a3-9011-abb3109a44c1/current/log_0-222.
 ```

-> Note: This command does not require the Alluxio cluster to be running.
+> Note: This command may fail for certain UFS types if the Alluxio cluster is running due to file locking.

 ### upgradeJournal